markoleptic/EncounterPlanner/UserGuide.md

 **Enable Reminders**:
 Whether to enable reminders for assignments.
-If unchecked, this setting will override any plans with **Enable Reminders for Plan** checked.
+If unchecked, this setting overrides any plans with **Enable Reminders for Plan** checked.

 **Only Show Reminders For Me**:
 Whether to only show assignment reminders that are relevant to you.